core-wg/comi/draft-ietf-core-comi.md

 #### Post example {#post-example}

-The example uses the interface list from {{ietf-system}}.
+The example uses the interface list from  module ietf-interfaces [RFC7223].
-Example is creating a new list instance within the interface list (SID = 1533):
+This example creates a new list instance within the interface list (SID = 1533):

 ~~~~
 REQ: POST /c/X9 (Content-Format: application/yang-data+cbor)